noiseprotocol/noise_spec/noise.md

 The confidentiality properties are:

- 0.  **No confidentiality.**  This payload is sent in cleartext.
+ *   **0 = No confidentiality.**  This payload is sent in cleartext.

- 1.  **Encryption to an ephemeral recipient.**  This payload has forward secrecy, since encryption involves an ephemeral-ephemeral DH (`"dhee"`).
+ *   **1 = Encryption to an ephemeral recipient.**  This payload has forward secrecy, since encryption involves an ephemeral-ephemeral DH (`"dhee"`).
      However, the sender has not authenticated the recipient, so this payload might be sent to any party, including an active attacker.

- 2.  **Encryption to a known recipient, forward secrecy for the sender only, vulnerable to replay.** This payload is encrypted based only on an ephemeral-static DH involving the sender's ephemeral key pair and the recipient's static key pair.
+ *   **2 = Encryption to a known recipient, forward secrecy for the sender only, vulnerable to replay.** This payload is encrypted based only on DHs involving the recipient's static key pair.
 If the recipient's static private key is compromised, even at a later date, this payload can be decrypted.
 This message can also be replayed, since there's no ephemeral contribution from the recipient.

- 3.  **Encryption to a known recipient, weak forward secrecy.**  This payload is encrypted based on an ephemeral-ephemeral DH.
+ *   **3 = Encryption to a known recipient, weak forward secrecy.**  This payload is encrypted based on an ephemeral-ephemeral DH.
 However, the binding between the recipient's alleged ephemeral public key and the recipient's static public key hasn't been verified, so the recipient's alleged ephemeral public key